A - Z of Useful Information for Parents

 Early in the year teachers discuss and practise the procedure for evacuating the school in an emergency.
 We practise these each term.

-When COVIDSafe restrictions allow, we offer a range of extracurricular activities before during and after school.
+We offer a range of extracurricular activities before during lunchtime, recess and after school.
 They are mostly organised by our teachers, as well as some external providers who charge a fee to run these classes.
 A full list is available on our website and we advertise each term’s activities in our newsletter.
 Participation is purely by choice.

 From time to time, the students will go on excursions so that they have direct experiences related to their classroom studies.
 These excursions are an integral part of your child’s education and as such we would hope that all children attend excursions.
 Your written permission, either in hard copy or on Sentral, is required for any excursion, as is payment.